 The digital giclée process was invented in the mid-80s in California by a team of printmakers working on the photographs by the legendary Graham Nash.

-They modified a commercial Iris inject printer to achieve fine-art quality prints.
+They modified a commercial Iris inkjet printer to achieve fine-art quality prints.

 As opposed to other printers at the time, the Iris printer used a continuous flow ink system to produce dot free output.
-Iris micrometer-sized ink jets generated 1 million drops a second.
-The droplets are electrically charged to deposit on paper for precision printing.
+Iris's micrometer-sized ink jets generated 1 million drops a second.
+The droplets are electrically charged to deposit on the paper for precision printing.